jmalauss/bikesharing/README.md

 ## Results

 Below are 7 key visualizations generated using our Citibike trip data.
-These visuals are aimed at addressing the relationships mentioned above.
+These visuals are aimed at addressing the relationships mentioned above:
+1. Trips by Weekday - This heatmap displays a darker red color in areas where there are more rides